 This is just a public service announcement for anyone wondering what to do with Trader Joe’s gnocchi — TOAST THEM IN A PAN WITH OLIVE OIL.
 They are straight-up nasty boiled, but if you skip the boiling altogether and toast them up, they taste like they cost way more than $2.
 Photo comes from the wonderful Iowa Girl Eats, where I learned this trick.

-Watching entire seasons of TV shows in one sitting, drag, drugs, blonde hair, yoga, gin cocktails, Trader Joe's, marlboro 27s, Julia Child, vanilla lattes, intuitive eating, folk music, New Girl, tacos, Laura Marling, literary non-fiction, Margot Robbie's face, one-minute dance parties to 90s r&b, food photography, and oxford commas.
+Watching entire seasons of TV shows in one sitting, drag, drugs, blonde hair, yoga, gin cocktails, Trader Joe's, the occasional Marlboro 27, Julia Child, soy lattes, New Girl, female folk singers, tacos, literary non-fiction, Pam Poovey, one-minute dance parties to 90s r&b, food photography, and oxford commas.